MapRock/TimeMolecules/book_code/sql/readme.md

+<b>Important Note:</B> In the book, I say that all the SQL code is consolidated into the file, time_molecules_code_from_book.sql.
+But I later decided to separate each code in order to avoid having to redefine variables so that code could be highlighted and run.
+Instead, each code is in its own file and users an open the file and simply Execute.

 TimeMolecules_Code04.sql through TimeMolecules_Code75.sql reflect SQL code in the book, Time Molecules.
 Each is:

 1. Run from the TimeSolution database (restored from TimeSolution.bak).
 My intent is to use SQL Server Management Studio (SSMS) as the "query tool" for these SQL snippets.